Core Functions

 Inference Task Payments

-Users pay $DGAI to access LLM inference services via DGrid Adaptor Nodes.
+Users pay $DGAI to access LLM inference services via DGrid Nodes.
 Feesare dynamically calculated based on:

 - Compute Units (CU): A standardized measure of inference complexity (tied tomodel size, input tokens, and execution time).